Kudal (Satara)

-Kudal (कुडाळ) is a village in the Satara district, Maharashtra, India.
+Kudal is a village in the Satara district, Maharashtra, India.
 It is surrounded by a river called Niranjana or Kudali.
 There is a big temple of 'Pimpleshwar & Wakadeshwar' at the river coast.
 Agriculture is the main land use in the village, with more than 75% of the total area being used for agricultural activities.
 The village has a close view to the historic Vairatgad Fort.
 It is central for 15 villages situated nearby Kudal Village.